ankitects/faqs/src/the-2021-scheduler.md

 ### Interday learning

 Interday (1+ day) learning cards are now subject to the review limit.
-When determining what fits within the limit, Anki fetches interday learning cards first, then reviews, and finally new cards.
+When determining what fits within the limit, Anki gathers interday learning cards first, then review cards, and finally new cards.

 ### Filtered decks